 The Amsterdams Andalusisch Orkest organized the first edition of the Ud Festival in 2016.
 A festival entirely dedicated to the instrument that forms the musical bridge between east and west.
 The ud (also spelled oud) once made a long journey from Baghdad to Andalusia, and formed the basis of a musical revolution in the West.
 Much of this influence is due to the legendary 9th-century musician Ziryab: polymath, innovator, composer, singer and more.
 He saw how to give the instrument new life, and laid the foundations of a range of musical traditions, including the Arab-Andalusian repertoire.
 Today, the ud appears in a number of musical genres.
 In jazz, it comes into its own as an instrument of innovation; in spiritual music we see how the ud reaches deep into the soul; the modern classical repertoire highlights the ud’s distinctive voice, as both a solo and orchestral instrument.

 This first edition of the festival delivered a stunning line-up, with musicians from the Netherlands, Greece, Tunisia, Morocco, Turkey, Lebanon, Belgium, Hungary and Iraq.
 This year, we are looking forward to an innovative sound, fruitful musical cross-pollination, and impassioned audiences.
-Meanwhile, stay updated about this year’s line-up through our events page.
+Check out the current line-up for the second edition of the festival through our events page!

 A warm welcome to you all!

 Mohamed Aadroun, Yassine Boussaid, Hassan Bakkali, Robin Vermeulen (Amsterdams Andalusisch Orkest)